mercurius-js/mercurius/README.md

   * `subscription.emitter`: Custom emitter
   * `subscription.verifyClient`: `Function` A function which can be used to validate incoming connections.
   * `subscription.context`: `Function` Result of function is passed to subscription resolvers as a custom GraphQL context.
 The function receives the `connection` and `request` as parameters.
   * `subscription.onConnect`: `Function` A function which can be used to validate the `connection_init` payload.
 If defined it should return a truthy value to authorize the connection.
-If it returns on object the subscription context will be extended with the returned object.
+If it returns an object the subscription context will be extended with the returned object.
 * `federationMetadata`: Boolean.
 Enable federation metadata support so the service can be deployed behind an Apollo Gateway
 * `gateway`: Object.
 Run the GraphQL server in gateway mode.
   * `gateway.services`: Service[] An array of GraphQL services that are part of the gateway